abhisekupadhyaya/Instalily_Project/README.md

-# Instalily AI Assistant
+# Parser AI Assistant

-Instalily AI Assistant is a Chrome extension that provides an intelligent chatbot interface for product inquiries, troubleshooting, and customer support on e-commerce websites.
+Parser AI Assistant is a Chrome extension that provides an intelligent chatbot interface for product inquiries, troubleshooting, and customer support on e-commerce websites.
 The project is currently in Stage 2 of development, implementing an Agentic Graph architecture.

 ## Architecture